-During an anti-illegal worker operation mounted on July 28, Immigration Department (ImmD) investigators found a male Vietnamese worker, aged 37, working as a dishwashing worker at a restaurant in Sham Shui Po.
-Upon identity checking, he produced for inspection a recognisance form issued by the ImmD, which prohibits him from taking employment, and further investigation revealed that he was a non-refoulement claimant.
-He was also suspected of using and being in possession of a suspected forged Hong Kong identity card.
-An employer suspected of employing the illegal worker was also arrested and the investigation is ongoing.
+During operation "Twilight" mounted on October 5, Immigration Department (ImmD) investigators raided a restaurant in Tai Kok Tsui.
+Two female Vietnamese illegal workers aged 41 and 53 were arrested.
+When intercepted, they were found washing dishes.
+Upon identity checking, they produced for inspection recognisance forms issued by the ImmD, which prohibit them from taking employment.
+Further investigation revealed that they were non-refoulement claimants.
+They were also suspected of using and being in possession of suspected forged Hong Kong identity cards.
+Two employers suspected of employing the illegal workers were also arrested and the investigations are ongoing.

-The two arrested illegal workers were charged at Shatin Magistrates' Courts yesterday with taking employment after landing in Hong Kong unlawfully and remaining in Hong Kong without the authority of the Director of Immigration while being a person in respect of whom a removal order or deportation order was in force.
-They were each sentenced to 15 months' imprisonment.
-One of them was also charged with using a forged identity card and was sentenced to 15 months' imprisonment.
-All charges are to run concurrently.
+The two illegal workers were charged at Shatin Magistrates' Courts yesterday with taking employment after landing in Hong Kong unlawfully and remaining in Hong Kong without the authority of the Director of Immigration or while being a person in respect of whom a removal order or deportation order was in force.
+They were also charged with using forged Hong Kong identity cards.
+They pleaded guilty to the charges and were each sentenced to 15 months' imprisonment for each charge.
+All sentences are to run concurrently.

 The ImmD spokesman warned that, as stipulated in section 38AA of the Immigration Ordinance, illegal immigrants or people who are the subject of a removal order or a deportation order are prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
 Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
 The Court of Appeal has issued a guideline ruling that a sentence of 15 months' imprisonment should be applied in such cases.